Use the tools below to help you troubleshoot Google Apps Migration for Microsoft® Exchange (GAMME).

 Verify that you have entered the correct name and password for the administrator.

-You may have used the wrong name for the Microsoft Exchange Server or for the administrator.
+You may have used the wrong name for the Exchange Server or for the administrator.
 Use the following method to verify the server name and administrator user name:

-On the client machine, use Control Panel > Mail to create a Microsoft Outlook profile for the administrator account you want to use for migration.
-When that profile has been created, use the Microsoft Exchange host name from that profile for the Microsoft Exchange Server parameter in Step 1, and use the user name from that profile for the Microsoft Exchange Administrator User name parameter in Step 2.
+On the client machine, use Control Panel > Mail to create an Outlook profile for the administrator account you want to use for migration.
+When that profile has been created, use the Exchange host name from that profile for the Microsoft Exchange Server parameter in Step 1, and use the user name from that profile for the Microsoft Exchange Administrator User name parameter in Step 2.

 Some users fail to migrate from Exchange 2010 with a high percentage of migration errors.
 In the logs, you see GAMME 80004005 errors ("Failed with 0x80004005") paired with random MAPI calls to Exchange 2010.